 Lúcio – Equalizer

-Equalizer Lúcio could possibly be one of the best skins in Overwatch, since it’s one of the few animated skins that actively changes throughout a match.
-The equalizer on his pants matches his personality and changes color to reflect which beat he’s playing.
+Equalizer Lúcio is without a doubt one of the coolest skins in all of Overwatch.
+It’s one of the only skins that has an animated element: the equalizer on his pants matches his personality and changes color to reflect which song he’s playing.
+While some of Lúcio’s other skins give him more of an appearance overhaul, Equalizer’s uniqueness and fun appearance set it apart.

 Orisa – Forest Spirit

-Released during the 2018 Overwatch Anniversary event, Orisa’s Forest Spirit skin brings an earthy and mythical spin on an otherwise industrial Omnic tank hero.
+Released during an Anniversary event, Orisa’s Forest Spirit skin brings an earthy and mythical spin on an otherwise industrial Omnic tank hero.
 The skin is elegantly crafted and features golden accents that highlight its green and brown color palette nicely.
+The particle effects on the creatures adorning her horns give a final ethereal touch to this natural-looking skin.

 Reaper – Lü Bu

 Themed after Lü Bu, a Chinese military general and warlord born in 161 AD, Lü Bu Reaper is the one of the character’s sleekest skins.
-With his red and black outfit, Reaper sports two long feathers out of his helmet, staying true to the character’s dark personality while also incorporating Chinese history into the design.
+The red-and-black skin sports two long feathers out of Reaper’s helmet, which helps it stay true to the character’s dark personality while also incorporating Chinese history into its design.

 Reinhardt – Crusader

-Reinhardt’s Crusader skin quickly followed the release of the Overwatch short “Honor and Glory.”
-The legendary skin is intricately-designed, giving fans of the game an insight into Reinhardt’s look before he became the shield-bearing hero we all know and love.
+Reinhardt’s Crusader skin was released after the premiere of the Overwatch short “Honor and Glory.”
+Crusader is intricately designed, giving fans of the game an insight into Reinhardt’s look before he became the shield-bearing hero we all know and love.
+Its detailed shoulders and gauntlets feature birds in flight, the perfect metaphor for a charging Reinhardt.
+Also, who can resist young Rein’s long blond hair?

 Soldier: 76 – Grillmaster: 76

-Jack Morrison has a few interesting legendary skins, but Grillmaster: 76 is the most humorous of them all.
+Jack Morrison has a few interesting legendary skins, but Grillmaster: 76 is definitely the funniest one.
 As a member of the Summer Games collection, the skin comes fully equipped with bottles of seasoning and a pair of tongs so players can take their barbeques to the next level.
+His apron, which reads “Raise the steaks,” was potentially Blizzard’s response to the community deciding to give 76 a dad joke-like personality.

 Torbjörn – Magni